CFS Engineering take part in many European funded project as aerodynamic specialist to performed:

 - A configuration similar to the US-American Delta Clipper will serve as reference forVTVL SSTO.

-AGILE 4.0 will be the follow up project of AGILE.
+AGILE 4.0 is the follow up project of AGILE.

 AGILE 4.0 will focus on 3 main development streams of aeronautical products: